 Alloy steels contain varying amounts of alloying elements (e.g., aluminum, chromium, copper, manganese, nickel, silicon and titanium).
 These additional elements change the steel's properties.
 Some examples of these properties include corrosion resistance, strength, or ductility.
 These steels tend to be cheaper and are often used in auto parts, mechanical work, power generators, and pipelines.

 Stainless steels have a low carbon content and typically contain between 10%-20% chromium.
 They are commonly found in home appliances, food processing equipment, and kitchen utensils because of their strength and resistance to both corrosion and high temperatures.

 Tool steels contain varying amounts of cobalt, molybdenum, tungsten, and vanadium which make them extremely hard, durable, and heat resistant.
 These steels are ideal for making metal tools (hence their name) and are ideal for drilling, cutting, and stamping.

 Why use Steel?

 By now, you should have a solid idea of what steel is and how it's made, but here comes the big question: why do we use it?

 Steel is a strong, durable, and versatile material, but it also has another key trait: sustainability.

 Steel is the most recycled material on earth and can be recycled an indefinite amount.
 This is because it does not lose any of its attributes during the recycling process.

 Combining its sustainability with its strength and versatility makes steel not only one the most valuable resources in the world, but also the most utilized across countless industries.

-From the construction of buildings, stadiums, and bridges to our automobiles, pipelines, farm equipment, and tools, steel is everywhere and contributes to both the development of our society and betterment of our lives.
+From the construction of buildings, stadiums, and bridges to our automobiles, pipelines, farm equipment, and tools, steel is everywhere and contributes to both the development of our society and the betterment of our lives.